Luke 5:1-11; Matthew 4:18-22; Mark 1:16-20

 “Come, follow me, and I will send you out to fish for people.”

 These disciples were real men, not just characters in a story, and they had real families and real lives which intertwined with one another in a variety of ways.
-They were friends and business partners living within a community of other devout Jewish families, attending the same synagogue each week and celebrating the same yearly feasts.
+They were friends and business partners living within a community of other devout Jewish families, attending the same synagogue every Sabbath and celebrating the same yearly feasts.

 When John the Baptist traveled through this region preaching his message of repentance, these men would have stood together among the crowds who flocked to see him.
 In fact, both John and Andrew had actually been disciples of John the Baptist before meeting Jesus, so the news of his recent imprisonment must have brought great sorrow and discouragement upon them, as well as their families.
 We can almost sense the despondency in the air when looking at this account in Luke’s gospel, for here is Jesus, speaking to his usual crowd of eager listeners, but Peter, John, James, and Andrew are not among the crowd.
 They are off on the sidelines, wearily washing their fishing nets after a long night of fruitless labor.

 This air of despondency grows even more palpable within the text as we see Jesus coax the weary Peter back into his boat, asking him to row it out from shore so that he might continue his sermon from the water.
-And then afterwards, when Jesus asks Peter to put the fishing nets down again, the tone of apathy and discouragement in his response is unmistakable: “Master, we worked hard all night and caught nothing!
+And then afterwards when Jesus asks Peter to put the fishing nets out again, the tone of apathy and discouragement in Peter’s response is unmistakable: “Master, we have worked hard all night and caught nothing!
 But at your word I will lower the nets.”
-As soon as he did this, everything changed:
+Yet as soon as he did this, everything changed: